DVA (band): History

 DVA (which means "two" in Czech) was formed in 2006 by Bára Ungerová (then Bára Kratochvílová) and Jan Kratochvíl, who were both previously associated with Divadlo DNO in Hradec Králové.
 They simultaneously launched their own home-based record label, Label Home Table.
 Their debut album, titled Fonók, was released in 2008.
 They followed it a year later with Kollektt8, a collection of unreleased tracks, which they gave away for free.

 The duo has since released three further studio albums: HU (2010), Nipomo (2014), and Piri Piri (2024).

 Dva's stage performances are often accompanied by projections created by Markéta Lisá and Magdalena Hrubá (under the name 2M) from the electro group Midi lidi.

 Video game soundtracks

 In 2012, DVA composed the soundtrack for the Amanita Design video game Botanicula.
 The record received an Independent Game Festival Award for Excellence in Audio.
 In 2018, the duo wrote the soundtrack for another video game by Jaromír Plachý, this one titled Chuchel.
 They named the album Cherries on Air.
 The soundtrack was released as their sixth album.

-In 2021, Dva published the soundtrack for the latest Amanita Design project, also designed by Jaromír Plachý, titled Happy Game.
+In 2021, Dva published the soundtrack for another Amanita Design project, also designed by Jaromír Plachý, titled Happy Game.